MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P04-Building-The-Post-Cell/content.md

 > [action]
 > Pin a horizontal UIStackView to the top and right of the `Container View`
 >
 > Place 2 labels inside and type "Comments: 0" for the left label and "Votes: 0" for the right label.
+Name the labels **Comments Count Label** and **Votes Count Label** respectively.
 >
 > Give the labels some spacing by selecting the stack view and setting the **Spacing** to 8.